Hair Plugs: Procedure, Risks and Success Rates in 2023

 The shorter duration of modern hair transplant procedures is one of the most important improvements.
 Surgeons can complete today’s procedures within 4 to 8 hours (on average), whereas full hair plug implantation took around 16 weeks to complete in extreme cases.

-Hair plugs vs. modern hair transplant techniques
+Hair plugs for men vs. modern hair transplant techniques

 Let’s explore the differences between FUT, FUE, stem cell hair transplants and hair plugs: